ChuanMeng/QPP4CS/README.md

 The output files of PPL-QPP would be saved in the path `./output/pre-retrieval/`.

 ### Evaluation for pre-retrieval QPP methods
-Run the following commands to evaluate all pre-retrieval QPP methods and PPL-QPP for estimating the retrieval quality of T5+BM25 in terms of Pearson, Kendall, and Spearman correlation coefficients:
+Run the following commands to evaluate all pre-retrieval QPP methods and PPL-QPP for estimating the retrieval quality of T5-based query rewrites+BM25 in terms of Pearson, Kendall, and Spearman correlation coefficients:
 ```bash
 python -u evaluation_QPP.py \
 --pattern './output/pre-retrieval/cast-19.*' \